liferay/liferay-docs/develop/tutorials/articles/jsf-uicomponent-tags/using-the-bridge-inputfile-uicomponent-tag.markdown

 # Using the bridge:inputFile UIComponent tag

-Liferay Faces Bridge provides the following bridge-specific `UIComponent` tags as part of its component suite.
+Liferay Faces Bridge provides bridge-specific `UIComponent` tags as part of its component suite.
+In this tutorial, you'll explore the `bridge:inputFile` tag and learn what it can do for your JSF portlet.

 The `bridge:inputFile` tag renders an HTML `<input type="file"/>` tag, providing file upload capability.